UP civic polls: Adityanath says BJP govt 'put Aligarh lock' on riots in state | Politics

 ''These casteist and dynastic parties have nothing to do with education and culture.
 They adopted the policy of divide and rule and used it to divide society on the basis of appeasement.
 They made an effort to increase the gulf in society.
 As a result of this, there was an atmosphere of fear among the people even during festivals,'' Adityanath said.

 Aligarh will vote in the second phase of the urban local body polls on May 11.
-The votes will be counted on May 13.
+The counting of votes will take place on May 13.

 Adityanath said people of the state were forced to face curfews for a long time.

-''What could not be achieved in the last 60-65 years has been achieved in nine years.
-The government has worked hard to put an end to terrorism, naxalism and separatism in the country,'' he said.
+''What could not be achieved in the last 60-65 years has been done in nine years.
+The government has worked hard to put an end to terrorism, Naxalism and separatism in the country,'' he said.

 Referring to the Ram Temple in Ayodhya, Adityanath credited the efforts of the BJP's double-engine government to resolve a 500-year-old dispute.